Iliyan31/DevOps-Course-Project/README.md

 Moreover merching to main happens upon pull request approval.

+There is Contributors guide added.s

 ## Building Pipelines
 Pipelines are build and used for constructing, testing and deploying software code.
 In this project pipelines include continuous integration and continuous testing.
 They help for faster, easier and more correct development of the code and better maintenance of the code and it's repository as well.

 GitHub Actions is used as a platform for automating pipelines.
 Workflows are written to be trigered when certain events occur in the repository - commits, pull requests.

-## Continuous Integration
+## Continuous Integration with Security, Docker, Minikube and Database changes included
 Continuous Integration is software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
 It helps for quicker finding of mistakes and improving software quality.

 There are several continuous integration pipelines made for the project.
 They automate the integration of new code changes into the main codebase.

-First there is the main CI workflow - .github\workflows\ci.yml.
+First there is the **main CI workflow - .github\workflows\ci.yml** which executes on push to any branch.
 It's jobs are splitted in stages with the use of the "needs" keyword in order to optimize the running time of the workflow.

 ### Style Checks:
 The following style checks are run on the code and the other files in the repository: